abingham/spor/README.rst

  spor
 ======

-**NB:** This Python implementation of spor has been superseded by a `Rust implementation <https://github.com/abingham/rust_spor>`_.
-This version might be kept compatible with the Rust version, but don't count on it for now.

 A system for anchoring metadata in external files to source code.

 spor lets you define metadata for elements of your source code.
 The